ezbik/scripts/pxme/README.md

 # PXME

-It is a script to redirect all traffic of an app via a proxy.
+It is a script that redirects all traffic from an app via a proxy.

+It is an alternative to **Proxycap** and **Proxifier**.

 ## Features:

-- It supports TCP and UDP redirecting
+- It supports TCP and UDP redirecting.
-- UDP is redirected only when the proxy supports it ( https://gost.run proxies do)
+- UDP is redirected only when the proxy supports it ( https://gost.run proxies do).
 - compatible with https://gost.run proxies.
 - No DNS leaks - a local recursive caching DNS server that sends DNS via the proxy.